-GeoCivics offers state-based resources to develop skills and knowledge for discussing the electoral apportionment and redistricting process.
-These resources prepare and support students, teachers, and community members with educational materials and geospatial data, leading them to engage in conversation about geography and representation.
-Where lines are drawn, by whom, and under what circumstances affects how people are governed, and as many people as possible in a community should be equipped to ask questions of the cartographers creating electoral district maps.
+These resources lay the groundwork for discussion through educational materials and geospatial data, leading students, teachers, and community members to engage in conversations about geography and representation.
+Where lines are drawn, by whom, and under what circumstances affect how people are governed.
+Communities should be equipped to ask questions of the cartographers creating electoral district maps.

-In the case of Rucho v.
-Common Cause, the Supreme Court held: "Partisan gerrymandering claims present political questions beyond the reach of the federal courts" [Rucho v.
-Common Cause].
-This effectively means that the federal courts will not provide guidance to those individuals who feel disenfranchised as a result of manipulation of electoral districts.
+In Rucho v.
+Common Cause (2019), the Supreme Court held that "Partisan gerrymandering claims present political questions beyond the reach of the federal courts".
+The federal courts will not provide guidance to those individuals who feel disenfranchised as a result of manipulation of electoral districts.
 Addressing whether electoral districts are fair requires people at the state and local levels to engage in substantive discussions about the guidelines mapmakers use to construct electoral maps.
 GeoCivics encourages everyone to take advantage of geospatial technology and use open-source online mapping tools to begin to assess current maps and think about a fair process for ensuring everyone's vote counts equally.

 Interested in the genesis of GeoCivics?
 Explore this background information.